Martiless/quiz-time/README.md

 ![Questions and Scoring area](documents/images/questions_score.PNG)

 ### Answered Question:
 When the user picks an answer they will receive instant feedback as to it their answer is correct or not.
-This will happen in the form of the answer buttons changing color and the score tracker incrementing if the answser selected is correct.
+This will happen in the form of the answer buttons changing color and the score tracker incrementing if the answer selected is correct.
 ![Answered Questions](documents/images/question_answered.PNG)

 ### Restart Game: